-You’ve likely heard people talk about “counting their macros,” and if you’ve greeted that statement with a blank stare, you’re not alone.
+You’ve likely heard people talk about “counting macros,” and if you’ve greeted that statement with a blank stare, you’re not alone.
 Macros (short for macronutrients) aren’t something most people learn about in school.

-But more than counting calories or avoiding any one particular food group (unless you have a sensitivity,) counting your macros is actually one of the best things you can do to eat intuitively and maintain a healthy weight.
+But more than counting calories or avoiding any one particular food group (unless you have a sensitivity,) counting macros is actually one of the best things you can do to eat intuitively and maintain a healthy weight.
 Sound intriguing?

 Consider this your beginner’s guide to macronutrients: we’ll explore what macros are, how to count them, and why doing so may be better than any diet you’ve tried.